- Medical Director, Sleep Disorders Center, Sibley Memorial Hospital

 - Multiple Sleep Latency Tests (MSLT)

-- At-home sleep testing.
+- At-home sleep testing, mail-to-home sleep study

 During a sleep study, electrodes are attached with adhesive to the scalp and face to record brain wave activities, eye movement and chin muscle activity.
 Respiration is measured using a light plastic wire with a thermometer in it that is positioned on the face and by elastic bands around the chest and abdomen to record movement.
 A small attachment to a finger monitors oxygen content of the blood.
 A registered polysomnographic technologist will attach the monitoring equipment and will be on duty throughout your overnight stay.